HMCore/Orbot/README.md

 ## Setup
 Okay, this isn't really meant for you to setup, if you want it though it first is easier to just dm me on Twitter [@tale_talk](https://twitter.com/tale_talk) so I can add you to the server list.
 If you *really* want to set it up yourself, fine.
-1. first clone the repo, build it, etc.
+1. first go to the release tab, download the jar, and put it in a folder
 2. Add two files in the root of the repo, an `admin.json` and a `servers.json`.
 Add your Discord ID (not name), Bot token, and update frequency to the `admin.json`:
 ```json